 Selects the cryptographic algorithm.
 The value of algorithm must be one of RSAMD5, RSASHA1, DSA, NSEC3RSASHA1, NSEC3DSA, RSASHA256, RSASHA512, ECCGOST, ECDSAP256SHA256, ECDSAP384SHA384, ED25519 or ED448.
-These values are case insensitive.

 If no algorithm is specified, then RSASHA1 will be used by default, unless the -3 option is specified, in which case NSEC3RSASHA1 will be used instead.
 (If -3 is used and an algorithm is specified, that algorithm will be checked for compatibility with NSEC3.)